-This contract will commence late 2015, with the final report completed (including QA) within 8 months.
+The final report will be completed (including QA) within 8 months of the contract start date.
 No extension is anticipated, but there will be an option to extend for 3 months.

-DFID Co-ordination
+DFID CO-ORDINATION

 The following people will support the development of this evaluation and its requirements: Policy Division Health Services Team Programme Manager, Health Adviser, and Economic Adviser.